hluk/CopyQ/README.md

 To start CopyQ run `copyq` command without parameters.
 The application main window is accessible by clicking on system tray icon or running `copyq toggle`.

-To exit the application middle-click on the tray icon or press Ctrl-Q keys in the application window.
+To exit the application select Exit from tray menu or press Ctrl-Q keys in the application window.

 For more info go to <http://code.google.com/p/copyq/>.